First Bulgarian Empire

 The ruling Bulgars and other non-Slavic tribes in the empire gradually mixed and adopted the prevailing Slavic language, thus gradually forming the Bulgarian nation from the 7th to the 10th century.
 Since the 10th century, the demonym Bulgarian gained prevalence and became permanent designations for the local population, both in literature and in common parlance.
-The development of Old Church Slavonic literacy had the effect of preventing the assimilation of the South Slavs into neighbouring cultures, while stimulating the formation of a distinct Bulgarian identity.
+The development of Old Church Slavonic literacy prevented the assimilation of the South Slavs into neighbouring cultures, while stimulating the formation of a distinct Bulgarian identity.

-After the adoption of Christianity, Bulgaria became the cultural center of Slavic Europe.
+After the adoption of Christianity, Bulgaria became the foremost cultural and spiritual centre of Slavic Europe.
 Its leading cultural position was further consolidated with the adoption of the Glagolitic alphabet, the invention of the Early Cyrillic alphabet shortly after in the capital Preslav, and the literature produced in Old Church Slavonic soon began spreading north.
 Old Church Slavonic became the lingua franca of much of Eastern Europe.
 In 927, the fully independent Bulgarian Patriarchate was officially recognized.

 During the late 9th and early 10th centuries, Simeon I achieved a string of victories over the Byzantines.
-Thereafter, he was recognized with the title of Emperor, and proceeded to expand the state to its greatest extent.
+Thereafter, he was recognized with the title of tsar (caesar), and proceeded to expand the state to its greatest extent.
 After the annihilation of the Byzantine army in the Battle of Anchialus in 917, the Bulgarians laid siege to Constantinople in 923 and 924.
-The Byzantines eventually recovered, and in 1014, under Basil II "the Bulgar Slayer", a crushing defeat was inflicted on the Bulgarians at the Battle of Kleidion.
+The siege failed however, and the Bulgars were forced to retreat.
+The Bulgarians suffered a brutal invasion by Sviatoslav I Igorevich, the Grand-Prince of the Kievan Rus between 967 and 969, that saw the empire vassalised to the Rus.
+Sviatoslav was killed in 972 however, seeing the empire able to briefly recover, but was unable to reclaim lost territories north of the Danube, in Thrace and Southern Macedonia.
+Their old rivals, the Byzantines, eventually recovered, and in 1014, under Basil II "the Bulgar Slayer", a crushing defeat was inflicted on the Bulgarians at the Battle of Kleidion.
+Basil famously ordered that 99% of the captured 15,000 Bulgarian prisoners be blinded, with every 100th soldier spared one eye to guide the rest back home, forcing their communities to care for them for the rest of their lives.
 By 1018, the last Bulgarian strongholds had surrendered to the Byzantine Empire, and the First Bulgarian Empire had ceased to exist.
 It was succeeded by the Second Bulgarian Empire in 1185.